-Research and development expenses were \$13.3 million and \$11.0 million for the years ended December 31, 2021, and 2020, respectively.
-The increase in research and development expenses during this period of \$2.3 million, or 21.0%, was primarily due to the following:

-- increased spending of \$2.3 million for the development of HPP737 as we were conducting a Phase 1 multiple-ascending dose study for this drug candidate during the year ended December 31, 2021; - increases of \$2.0 million for a license payment to Novo Nordisk for the completion of TTP399 phase 2 studies; - increases of \$1.7 million related to the development of TTP399 due to the spending on the mechanistic study and compound manufacturing during the year ended December 31, 2021; - increases of \$1.6 million related to various employee related costs including severance costs related to the Company's restructuring plan, increase in share-based compensation, and reversal of certain performance-based compensation accruals in the prior year due to the expectation they would not be paid; and - the above increases were partially offset by a decrease in clinical trial costs of \$5.3 million for azeliragon which was mainly driven by discontinuance of its development as a potential treatment of Alzheimer's disease in patients with type 2 diabetes.
+Research and development expenses were \$12.4 million and \$13.3 million for the years ended December 31, 2022 and 2021, respectively.
+The decrease in research and development expenses during this period of approximately \$1.0 million, or 7.3%, was primarily driven by (i) decreased spending of \$2.8 million related to the multiple ascending dose study for HPP737, due to its completion in 2021, (ii) decrease of \$2.0 million for a license payment in 2021 to Novo Nordisk for the completion of TTP399 phase 2 studies in 2021, (iii) decreases in indirect and other costs of \$2.4 million primarily related to payroll and severance costs due to the reduction in workforce, and (iv) and a decrease in clinical trial costs of \$0.8 million for azeliragon which was driven by discontinuance of its development as a potential treatment of Alzheimer's disease in patients with type 2 diabetes, partially offset by increases in TTP399 drug related costs of \$7.0 million and initial preparatory costs for the upcoming clinical trials.